rhyscitlema/Calculator-Android/jni/readme.txt

-libmfet_jni
+librfet_jni
 -----------

-Rhyscitlema MFET library for
+Rhyscitlema RFET library for
 the Java Native Interface.